 Praised by The Wall Street Journal for his “ardent, heroic tenor and strong acting,” Brandon Jovanovich is sought after by the world’s finest opera companies for his passionate stage portrayals of leading roles in French, Italian, German, and Slavic opera.
 He has appeared on the stages of the Teatro alla Scala in Milan, Opéra National de Paris, Metropolitan Opera, Deutsche Oper Berlin, Bayerische Staatsoper in Munich, Opernhaus Zürich, Gran Teatre del Liceu in Barcelona, Théâtre Royal de la Monnaie in Brussels, San Francisco Opera, Lyric Opera of Chicago, Canadian Opera Company, Houston Grand Opera and Glyndebourne Festival.
+In the 2019/20 season, Jovanovich will make two significant role and house debuts: Samson in Samson et Dalila at the Staatsoper Berlin and Canio in Pagliacci at the Dutch National Opera in Amsterdam.
+He will also return to the Bayerische Staatsoper as Dick Johnson in La fanciulla del West, sing the title role in Siegfried with the Wiener Symphoniker at the Bregenz Festival, and appear at the Lyric Opera of Chicago in Pique Dame, Madama Butterfly and Der Ring des Nibelungen.

 Highlights from Jovanovich’s 2015/16 season included two role debuts: Tambourmajor in Wozzeck at Opernhaus Zürich and Walther in Die Meistersinger von Nurnberg at San Francisco Opera under the baton of Sir Mark Elder.
 The tenor also made his much-anticipated house debut with Opéra National de Paris as Walther under the baton of Philippe Jordan.
 Jovanovich returned to the Bayerische Staatsoper as des Grieux in Manon Lescaut under the baton of Asher Fisch, and as Don José under the baton of Dan Ettinger.
 He concluded the season with his company debut at Opera Australia as Don José in a new production of Carmen.